 shallow water on the way downstream.
 Knocking out a motor can be

 & Services in the Chilko River area

-The Lodge at Chilko Lake: Visit this Chilko Lake jewel set amongst the breath-taking Coast Mountain Range and Tsylos Provincial Park.
+Bear Camp at Chilko Lake: Chilko Lake is a jewel set amongst the breath-taking Coast Mountain Range and Tsylos Provincial Park.
 We offer many outdoor / indoor / multi-sport adventures, and a luxurious stay in this truly healing blend of wilderness and comfort. more

 Ts'yl-os Park Lodge: Enjoy fully guided river fly fishing and horseback riding vacations, through the valleys, while staying at our mountain lodge.
 Call us or visit our website to ask for a free colour brochure and be sure to ask about week-long mountain horse packtrips! more

 Any good fishery needs an abundant food supply and the Chilko has

 this in spades.